abhishekwazal/Blog-Website/README.md

 Submit a pull request describing your changes.

-Thank you for using our MERN blog application!
-If you have any questions or feedback, please don't hesitate to contact us.
-Happy blogging! 🚀
+Thank you for using my MERN blog application!
+If you have any questions or feedback, please don't hesitate to contact me.
+Happy blogging!